The UKONS Board is made up of executive officers, members, co-opted members and prospective members.

 Since 2006, Sandra has been employed in NHS Forth Valley as a Macmillan Nurse Consultant in Cancer and Palliative Care.
 Her remit covers acute and primary care and involves engagement on a strategic level with partners in local authorities and voluntary agencies.
 She has a particular interest in how patients and carers live with and beyond a diagnosis of cancer and the impact of that diagnosis on the whole family as well as a particular interest in the provision of end of life care.
 Her passion lies with how UKONS supports staff to deliver the best care possible and she holds the belief that good communication is absolutely fundamental to all nursing, leading on communication training locally.

 Nurses are in an ideal position to ensure the best care and communication possible for patients and those close to them.
 Education for cancer nurses and those caring for patients with cancer is essential to facilitate this.
 UKONS is an excellent example of how nurses can be provided with the information and knowledge they require to influence effective change.
 Sandra has been impressed with initiatives through UKONS and how these have improved care.
 The latest initiative, Consequences of Cancer Treatment will help take forward the whole survivorship agenda and she would welcome the opportunity to support this process.
 Another challenge is enhancing the value of specialist palliative care along the cancer pathway.
-Since April this year Sandra has been National Clinical Lead for Palliative and End of Life Care in Scotland.
+Sandra was the national clinical lead for PEOLC between April 2017 and April 2019.

 With Sandra’s joint responsibility, she can bring a different perspective to the Board.